wconrad/rabbit_droppings/README.markdown

     rabbit_droppings --host localhost --queue jobs \
       --file /path/to/save/file --restore

-These examples use the long options for clarity.
-Most options have short forms:

-    rabbit_droppings -H localhost -q jobs \
-      -f /path/to/save/file -d

 # Saving a message with the pika library

 If you have a program using the pika library to publish messages to a